Hymn History: Silent Night Micah Hendry

 The year was 1818.
-Joseph Mohr was pastor of a church in Obendorf, a village near Salzburg, Austria.
-The church’s custom was to have a Christmas Eve service which included singing with the church’s majestic pipe organ.
+Joseph Mohr was the pastor of a church in Obendorf, a village near Salzburg, Austria.
+The church’s custom was to have a Christmas Eve service, which included singing with the church’s majestic pipe organ.

 In the evening, Pastor Mohr went up the mountain to visit a little woodcutter’s family to whom a new baby had been born.
 After the visit, Pastor Mohr made his way down the mountain back to the church.

 The moon, shining on the newly fallen snow, lighted Pastor Mohr’s path.
-It was a beautiful clear night with stars shining brightly.
+It was a beautiful, clear night with stars shining brightly.
 He reflected on his visit with the family and the joy that was felt with this new baby’s birth.
-He wondered if this were the same conditions when Jesus was born in Bethlehem.
+He wondered if these were the same conditions when Jesus was born in Bethlehem.

-That song might not have travelled much farther that the little town of Obendorf except for the following incident:
+That song might not have travelled much farther than the little town of Obendorf except for the following incident:

 Weeks later, well-known organ builder Karl Mauracher arrived in Oberndorf to fix the organ in the church.
 When Mauracher finished, he stepped back to let Gruber test the instrument.
 When Gruber sat down, his fingers began playing the simple melody he had written for Pastor Mohr’s Christmas poem.
 Deeply impressed, Mauracher took copies of the music and words to “Silent Night” back to his own Alpine village, Kapfing.
 There, two well-known families of singers — the Rainers and the Strassers — heard it.
 Captivated by “Silent Night,” both groups put the new song into their Christmas season repertoire.